melissahughesatx/api-docs/docs/b.get-started.md

 # Get started with Monite API

-Monite offers the following roles:
+Monite offers the following access modes:

 - Partner - a person who implements Monite in their SASS tool
 - Entity - the customer of a partner